herman-interficie/nextV2/README.md

 Debouncing is a programming practice that limits the rate at which a function can fire.
 In our case, you only want to query the database when the user has stopped typing.

 You can implement debouncing in a few ways, including manually creating your own debounce function.
 To keep things simple, we'll use a library called use-debounce

+Adding pagination

+After introducing the search feature, you'll notice the table displays only 6 invoices at a time.
+This is because the fetchFilteredInvoices() function in data.ts returns a maximum of 6 invoices per page.

+Adding pagination allows users to navigate through the different pages to view all the invoices.
+Let's see how you can implement pagination using URL params, just like you did with search.

+Navigate to the <Pagination/> component and you'll notice that it's a Client Component.
+You don't want to fetch data on the client as this would expose your database secrets (remember, you're not using an API layer).
+Instead, you can fetch the data on the server, and pass it to the component as a prop.

+In /dashboard/invoices/page.tsx, import a new function called fetchInvoicesPages and pass the query from searchParams as an argument:

+Here's a breakdown of what's happening:

+createPageURL creates an instance of the current search parameters.
+Then, it updates the "page" parameter to the provided page number.
+Finally, it constructs the full URL using the pathname and updated search parameters.

+The rest of the <Pagination> component deals with styling and different states (first, last, active, disabled, etc).
+We won't go into detail for this course, but feel free to look through the code to see where createPageURL is being called.

+Finally, when the user types a new search query, you want to reset the page number to 1.
+You can do this by updating the handleSearch function in your <Search> component: